flowdev/spaghetti-cutter/README.md

   `main` to a standard package with the `noGod` configuration key.
 This makes sense if you have got multiple `main` packages with different dependencies.

-These cases needn't be used and can be overwritten with explicit configuration.
+These cases needn't be used and can be overridden with explicit configuration.

 ## Configuration